By Dr. Daiana Beitler, Philanthropies Lead, Microsoft Asia

-We are entering into an era that is widely referred to as the 4th Industrial Revolution, where the development of new materials, as well as breakthroughs in the fields of genetic engineering and digital transformation are increasingly blurring the lines between the physical, biological and digital worlds.
+We are entering what is widely referred to as the 4th Industrial Revolution, an era where the development of new materials, breakthroughs in the field of genetic engineering and digital transformation are increasingly blurring the lines between the physical, biological and digital worlds.

-With multiple industries being disrupted at the same time, those without relevant skills could be at risk of being made irrelevant in the workplace of the future.
-And the bad news is – women are likely to be disproportionately impacted, and in a negative way, according to a study by World Economic Forum.
-One key reason is, women are relatively under-represented in jobs that are expected to see the most growth in the next five years, such as those in in STEM (science, technology, engineering, mathematical) professions.
+With multiple industries being disrupted, those without the relevant skills for the future workplace stand to be at risk.
+The bad news is that women are likely to be disproportionately negatively impacted, according to a World Economic Forum study.
+One key reason is because that they are relatively under-represented when it comes to jobs which are expected to have the most growth in the next five years in STEM (science, technology, engineering, mathematical) professions.

 What could be deterring more girls and young women from entering a field that offers the skills and knowledge that could change the world?
-Here are four common misperceptions that we seek to debunk on International Women’s Day 2017:
+Here are four common misperceptions:

 Myth #1: STEM education only matters at higher education levels.